cncf/tag-contributor-strategy/governance/reviews/template.md

 Satisfactory: project has appropriate governance for its maturity level and is following that governance Mostly Satisfactory: project has mostly appropriate governance, but needs to fix one or two things Needs Work: project's governance is lacking and inadequate for its current level of maturity, and needs substantial work to overcome that

+NOTE: Fill this part as a summary of your review.
+It is recommended to start from the "Review" section below in the template.
 --->

 Status: Exemplary|Satisfactory|Mostly Satisfactory|Needs Work